-Fig. 39 Detailed view of the instrument panel: Rev counter
+Fig. 39 Detailed view of the instrument panel: Rev

 You should select a lower gear if the engine speed drops below 1500 rpm.
 The start of the red zone on the dial indicates the maximum engine speed which may be used when the engine is warm and after it has been run in properly.
-Before reaching this zone, a higher gear must be selected or your foot must be removed from the accelerator.
+However, it is advisable to change up a gear or lift your foot off the accelerator before the needle reaches the red zone

-The rev counter needle ⇒ fig. 39 must only reach the red zone for a short period, otherwise the engine could be damaged.
+The rev counter needle $\Rightarrow$ fig. 39 must only reach the red zone for a short period, otherwise the engine could be damaged.
 The start of the red zone on the dial is different for some engine versions.

-Changing up into higher gears sooner following the recommended gear indications ⇒ fig. 50 will help you to reduce fuel consumption, emissions and also engine noise.
+Changing up into higher gears early will help you to reduce fuel consumption, emissions and minimise engine noise.